Management’s Discussion and Analysis

-The MD&A comments on BMO’s operations and financial condition for the years ended October 31, 2016 and 2015.
-The MD&A should be read in conjunction with our consolidated financial statements for the year ended October 31, 2016.
-The MD&A commentary is as of December 6, 2016.
-Unless otherwise indicated, all amounts are stated in Canadian dollars and have been derived from financial statements prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board.
+The MD&A comments on BMO’s operations and financial condition for the years ended October 31, 2017 and 2016.
+The MD&A should be read in conjunction with our consolidated financial statements for the year ended October 31, 2017.
+The MD&A commentary is as of December 5, 2017.
+Unless otherwise indicated, all amounts are stated in Canadian dollars and have been derived from consolidated financial statements prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board.
 We also comply with interpretations of IFRS by our regulator, the Office of the Superintendent of Financial Institutions Canada.
 References to generally accepted accounting principles (GAAP) mean IFRS.

 Since November 1, 2011, BMO’s financial results have been reported in accordance with IFRS.
 Results for years prior to 2011 have not been restated and are presented in accordance with Canadian GAAP as defined at that time (CGAAP).
 As such, certain growth rates and compound annual growth rates (CAGR) may not be meaningful.
 On November 1, 2013, BMO adopted several new and amended accounting pronouncements issued by the International Accounting Standards Board.
 The consolidated financial statements for comparative periods in the fiscal years 2013 and 2012 have been restated.
 Certain other prior year data has been reclassified to conform with the current year’s presentation.
 The adoption of new IFRS standards in 2015 only impacted our results prospectively.
 Prior periods have been reclassified for methodology changes and transfers of certain businesses between operating groups.
-See pages 45 and 46 of the 2016 Operating Groups Performance Review (PDF, 839 KB) section of the MD&A.
+See page 46 of the 2017 Operating Groups Performance Review (PDF, 839 KB) section of the MD&A.

 Who We Are

-Outlines our enterprise-wide strategy and the context in which it is developed, as well as our progress in relation to our priorities.
+Outlines our enterprise-wide strategy and the context in which it is developed.

 Advises readers about the limitations and inherent risks and uncertainties of forward-looking statements.